microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 - Role Assignments: Collections support role assignments, allowing you to manage access and permissions at a granular level.
 These roles could include Domain admins, Collection admins, Data curators, and more.
 - Resource Management: Resources (data sources, scans, assets) associated with a collection are automatically included when the collection is identified.
 Depending on the assigned permissions, these resources can be viewed, edited, or deleted.
 - Movement of Resources: Collections allow for movement of registered sources between them and also let you add assets.
-- Inheritance: In Purview, permissions are inherited automatically from the parent collection to its subcollections.
+- Inheritance: In Purview, permissions are inherited automatically from the parent collection to its sub collections.
 This inheritance can be restricted if needed.

 Remember that, to manage collections, one needs to be at least a Domain Admin or Collection Admin within the Microsoft Purview governance portal.